 Bak Chor Mee is also known as minced meat noodles, and it is a noodle dish cooked with minced pork.
 After a long period of development, the ingredients with the noodles have become more abundant, with mushrooms, fish balls, pig liver, shrimp, gongwan (pork balls), pork slices, wontons, minced meat, etc. Besides, the sauce is different from restaurant to restaurant.

-The most famous restaurant for Bak Chor Mee in Singapore might be Tai Hwa Eating House, who won a Michelin star in 2021.
+The most famous restaurant for Bak Chor Mee in Singapore might be Tai Hwa Eating House, who had won a Michelin star.

 Where to eat it: